 Only the Ten Commandments were included within the ark of the covenant.
-All of the other laws were rolled up in a scroll and placed beside the ark of the covenant in the tabernacle.
+All of the other laws were in a book placed beside the ark of the covenant in the tabernacle.
 In Deuteronomy 31:24-26, God said, “Take this Book of the Law and put it by the side of the ark of the covenant.”
 The other laws of the Old Testament applied the Ten Commandments, but only the Ten Commandments formed the basis of Old Testament law and therefore only they were placed inside the ark.

 Therefore, since the Sabbath commandment is one of the Ten Commandments, it comes to us with the same force of authority and perpetuity as the other nine commandments.
 See Philip Ross’s book, From the Finger of God, which makes a solid case for the threefold division of the law and for the perpetuity of the moral law of God summarized in the Ten Commandments.